yidea/yql-weather-location/README.md

 ## TODO

 - use redis as option for caching?
-- add more docs and tests
+- add more docs and tests, code coverage
-- add CI

 ## Usage